wrewsama/obsidian-vault/Main Notes/asyncio in Python.md

 - when running the program, use `asyncio.run` to start the event loop
 - the event loop
 	- pick a ready task
-	- if the task encounters an`await`, it yields control back to the event loop
+	- the task runs until it yields control back to the event loop (e.g. when it reads a file, waiting for a HTTP response, etc. - though that IO must be non blocking)
 - event loop runs on a single thread

 ```python